 By the time moving day arrived, all I could do was instruct my mother on helping me unpack a few of the basics, before she left to return to her own home a day’s drive away.
 Nearly five years later, we still have boxes I haven’t unpacked and corners of the house that aren’t fully settled.

-As I’ve worked toward a workable home in the years since, here are a few of my favorite strategies for making the most of finite time, space, and energy, without breaking the bank:
+As I’ve inched toward a workable home in the years since, here are a few of my favorite strategies for making the most of finite time, space, and energy, without breaking the bank:

 1. Baskets are a mom’s best friend.